bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

 The reason for this is we still pass the `text` function to `main`.
 It's purpose is to add plain text to the DOM.
 It's the equivalent of rendering text content into an element, in this case in the `body` element.

-So how do we render HTML that is interpreted by the browser?
+So how do we write HTML that is rendered by the browser?

 ### HTML